Mdcrab02/DeepLearning-Workbooks/Setup_Instructions.md

 ## Environment Setup

-**Download** the repository for `DeepLearning-Workbooks`.
+Now it's time to download the repository for `DeepLearning-Workbooks`.

 You can use the Github website or PowerShell/terminal for this, but the easiest way is to just use the Github website and Github Desktop.

-Clone/Fork the repository with the Github Website:
+**Fork** the repository with the Github Website:

-- Go to the website for the repository (where you are right now!)
+- Go to the website for the repository [here](https://github.com/Mdcrab02/DeepLearning-Workbooks)
 - In the upper right hand corner of the page click 'Fork'
 - You should now be at a repository of the same name, but on your Github.
 - Go ahead and click 'Clone or download' here, and follow the Github Desktop prompt and clone the repository into the default location.